NK Olimpija Ljubljana: Promotion to Slovenian top division (2009–2015)

 For their first ever 1.
 SNL campaign, several players were signed to replace the recent departures, along with a new coach, Branko Oblak.
 The club had a poor start, as the team, mainly composed of young players and a small number of veterans, only managed one win in the opening four matches.
 After their defeat against Maribor on 8 August 2009, the club announced that Oblak had agreed to terminate his contract, with assistant manager Safet Hadžić taking his place as caretaker.
 The club's fortunes soon turned result-wise and Robert Pevnik was hired to take over as manager.
 The club finished the season in fourth place.

-In the run up to the 2010–11 season, principal sponsor Izet Rastoder was elected president and Safet Hadžić took over as manager.
+In the run up to the 2010–11 season, principal sponsor Izet Rastoder was elected president and Hadžić took over as manager.
 The season started poorly, with a 5–0 aggregate defeat against Široki Brijeg in the UEFA Europa League qualifying round.
 This game was later alleged by German television station ARD to have been fixed.
 It was later revealed that UEFA officially investigated the match and that three players of Olimpija were under investigation.
-After another poor start which saw the club only manage two points in five matches, manager Safet Hadžić and director of football Simon Sešlar both left in August 2010.
+After another poor start which saw the club only manage two points in five matches, manager Hadžić and director of football Simon Sešlar both left in August 2010.
 Dušan Kosič then took over as manager with Aleš Čeh as his assistant.
 On 26 January 2011, former Slovenian international Milenko Ačimovič became the director of football.
 After a poor start into the season, the new director of football brought a couple of players with international experiences, among which was also a midfielder Dare Vršič.
 During the second phase of the Slovenian championship the team started to show their potential and eventually finished their second 1.
 SNL season in fourth place, securing a place in the 2011–12 UEFA Europa League qualifications.
 With the 3–0 home victory against Široki Brijeg on 7 July 2011, Olimpija achieved its first victory in UEFA competitions.
 In addition, it was the first international club match played at the Stožice Stadium, opened in August 2010.
 During the 2011–12 Slovenian PrvaLiga season, the club finished as a runner-up behind Maribor.